Supported employment agencies

 Supported employment agencies are located across New Zealand and help disabled people to get and keep a job.

+Workbridge is a free employment service for disabled people or those with an injury or health condition.
 As well as administering government funding schemes to support disabled people into open employment, training or self-employment, Workbridge (external link) also places disabled people directly into work.

 - New Zealand Disability Support Network